dexie/dexie-website/docs/Table/Table.hook('creating').md

 ### Return Value

-If return value of given subscriber is other than `undefined`, the return value will be used as the primary key.
+If the return value of a given subscriber is other than `undefined`, then the return value will be used as the primary key.
 Implementers may use this to provide extended methods of auto-generation primary keys other than the built-in autoIncrement (++) method.
-Return value is only handled in case given primKey was undefined.
-If primKey was set, any return value will be ignored since it is not allowed.
+The return value is only handled when the given primKey was undefined.
+If primKey was set, then any return value will be ignored since it is not allowed.

 ### To Unsubscribe

 ```javascript
 db.[tableName].hook('creating').unsubscribe(yourListenerFunction)
 ```
-*yourListenerFunction* refers to the same function instance that you have passed to Table.hook('creating').
-If you will need to unsubscribe, you can't inline that function as we do in the main sample.
+*yourListenerFunction* refers to the same function instance that you passed to Table.hook('creating').
+If you need to unsubscribe, then you can't inline that function as we do in the main sample.
 Instead keep a reference to it in a closure or on a class property.

 ```javascript
 function listenerFunction (primKey, obj, transaction) {